 Call A Houston Family Violence / Domestic Violence Lawyer Today

 Once the prosecutors are ready to make their case, they will move swiftly.
 It is important for you to contact an experienced Houston assault – family violence attorney with experience in criminal law for help.
 Paul Darrow is a former prosecutor who understands how the system works and brings a wealth of experience to his criminal defense practice.
 Paul knows how to get results for those he is defending.
-If you are facing charges of domestic violence, make sure you have the best defense team available.
+If you are facing charges of domestic violence, make sure you have a great defense team that is willing to fight for you.
 Call today at (713) 641-5300.